unirakun/k-redux-router/README.md

 // get ONE query param by its name decoratedSelectors.getQueryParam('token')(state)

-// get ONE param (either path param or query param)
+// get ONE param (either result param, path param or query param)
+// - if the result param exists, this is returned first
-// - if the state param exist this is returned first decoratedSelectors.getParam('id')(state)
+// - then if the state param exists this is returned second
+// - query param comes at last decoratedSelectors.getParam('id')(state)

 ```